vmware/cluster-api-provider-cloud-director/docs/VCD_SETUP.md

 ## Provider steps

-All of the provider steps mentioned below can be done from UI of the Cloud Director.
-Please refer to

 ### NSX-T and Avi Setup
 The LoadBalancers fronting the multi-controlplane workload clusters need a preconfigured Avi Controller, NSX-T Cloud and Avi Service Engine Group.
 Refer to [load balancer set up](https://github.com/vmware/cloud-provider-for-cloud-director#provider-setup).

 <a name="register_rde_schema"></a>
 ### Register Cluster API schema in Cloud Director
-Using Postman, register the Cluster API RDE (Runtime Defined Entity) schema with Cloud Director.
+Using Postman, register the Cluster API RDE (Runtime Defined Entity Type) schema with Cloud Director.
 This is required for CAPVCD to create a logical object (RDE) in the Cloud Director for every workload cluster creation.
-RDE (Runtime Defined Entity) in Cloud Director is analogous to CRD (Custom Resource Definition) in Kubernetes.
+RDE (Runtime Defined Entity Type) in Cloud Director is analogous to CRD (Custom Resource Definition) in Kubernetes.

 POST `https://<vcd>/cloudapi/1.0.0/entityTypes`
 Body: [payload](#capvcd_rde_schema)

-As a side effect of the above schema registration, `vmware:capvcdCluster:1.1.0` right bundle gets automatically created.
+As a side effect of the above schema registration, `vmware:capvcdCluster Entitlement` right bundle gets automatically created.

 <a name="user_role"></a>
 ### Publish the rights to the tenant organizations
-1. Publish the `vmware:capvcdCluster:1.1.0` right bundle to the desired tenant organizations
+1. Publish the `vmware:capvcdCluster Entitlement` right bundle to the desired tenant organizations
 2. Below are the rights required for the Cluster API.
 Assign these rights to the desired tenant organizations
     * User > Manage user's own API token
     * vApp > Preserve ExtraConfig Elements during OVA Import and Export (follow the [KB](https://kb.vmware.com/s/article/2148573) to enable this right on VCD)